- About Mobius

-Creating a better awareness and understanding of the neurodiverse community we live in and how to best support neurodiversity mentees and mentors.
+This workshop will focus on creating better awareness and understanding of the neurodiverse community we live in and how to best support neurodiverse mentees and mentors.

 This workshop will focus on helping you feel comfortable and confident as a fundraiser for your program.
 You’ll come away with a deeper understanding of the basics of fundraising methods and theory, learn about the most cost-effective types of fundraising for your needs, and get some basic tools that you can use right away.

 Post-Secondary Opportunities Besides College (Post-Secondary Track) (Liz Schlegel, Executive Director – The Alchemist Foundation)

 This workshop will explore the post-secondary opportunities for youth in Vermont besides four-year college.
 What the options are, how youth can access them, and why they are important.

 Workshop Session 2